 - Love Rescue Me

 Seven of my top ten favorite U2 songs haven’t changed since Rattle and Hum, a year after I got into U2.
 With the release of Achtung Baby and Pop, “Who’s Gonna Ride Your Wild Horses” and “Gone” pushed their way into the my top ten.
 And then for almost fifteen years, my top ten remained the same until 2011 when I was on the road for almost three months driving across the country and back (a few times) to attend every U2 show in the US on the 360 tour.
-It was then that “Get on Your Boots” cracked my top ten, actually my top five favorite U2 songs.
+It was then that “Get on Your Boots” cracked my top ten.
 I know a lot of fans do not really enjoy “Boots”, but I love it!

 “Luminous Times” is my second favorite U2 song, a close second.
 It brings me back to my first days as a U2 fan.
 This song gives me chills every time I hear it, even though I have listened to it over and over again the past 26 years.
 The lyrics are so passionate, and the way Bono sings them is so heart wrenching.
 I absolutely love it!
 My favorite part of “Luminous Times,” the part that really gets to me is, “I love you ‘cause I need to, not because I need you.
 I love you ‘cause I understand that God has given me your hand.
 He holds me in a tiny fist, and still I need your kiss.
 Hold on to love.”
 U2 has never played “Luminous Times” in concert.
 When I met Bono on the ZooTv tour, I told him how much I loved “Luminous Times” and asked if they would ever play it in concert.
 Bono answered me by saying they were thinking of putting out a b-sides album.
 (Huh?
 That’s not what I asked.)
 Before the 360 tour began, Edge mentioned in an article that they were thinking of playing some b-sides that they had never played before like “Luminous Times”.
 It never happened, and if it did I’d probably pee my pants.